xaviduds/xaviduds/README.md

 <img src="https://github.com/lince-social/.github/blob/main/media/logo/branco_no_preto.png" width="100px">

 Is my main-only project: an app for everything.
-I currently use it for automation of my system config (dotfiles) and control, sending shell commands, entering editors, git versioning, web pages accessing, task management and support; all in a .sql that is fed into Lince, which is funny because it's a Postgres db, with an elephant as it's mascot, and Lince is Lynx, a carnivorous anymal.. hahahah... anyway...
+I currently use it for automation of my system config (dotfiles) and control, sending shell commands, entering editors, git versioning, web pages accessing, task management and support; all in a .sql.
 Currently working on automating interactions with other computers for economic trades.

 # [Roadmap.sh](https://roadmap.sh/):